Neurofeedback as ADHD therapy

 1.3.
 Basics of frequency band training

 Targeted training of the affected brain frequencies (frequencies with too low intensity are trained up, frequencies with too high intensity are trained down) can influence the symptoms correlating with the respective frequencies.
-Not all sufferers respond in the same way.
-In 50% of ADHD sufferers, symptoms can be reduced by at least 25%.
+Not all people with ADHD respond equally.
+In 50% of people with ADHD, symptoms can be reduced by at least 25%.
 Between 20 and 40 training sessions are required.
-The effect of neurofeedback remained unchanged 6 months after the end of therapy.27
+The effect of neurofeedback remained unchanged 6 months after the end of therapy.30

 Procedure of the therapy session: